projectlibra/projectlibra.github.io/reports/Manual.md

 ### Automated Similarity Notification System

-According to the threshold, if there is similar patient to the your patient, you will automatically get an e-mail which inform you about contact info of doctor who has similar patient.
-Also e-mail indicates both HPO similarity and GO similarity.
+According to the threshold, if there is a similar patient to your patient, you will automatically get an e-mail which informs you about contact info of doctor who has the similar patient.
+Also e-mail indicates both the HPO similarity and GO similarity.

 ### Manual Similarity System

 On the detailed Patient page, click "Go Manual Matchmaker" link.
-There are three different system to use.
-Firstly, you can choose some phenotypes and search patient for that phenotypes and click "Run Manual Matchmaker" button.
+There are three different systems to use.
+Firstly, you can choose some phenotypes and search patients with those phenotypes and click "Run Manual Matchmaker" button.
 It returns proper patients for the query.
 Secondly, you can list patients which are most similar to the patient according to phenotype by clicking "Run HPO Matchmaker".
-Finally,  you can list patients which are most similar to the patient according to affected gene  by clicking "Run GO Matchmaker".
+Finally, you can list patients which are most similar to the patient according to affected genes  by clicking "Run GO Matchmaker".

 ### Similarity Threshold Configuration

 Click "My Profile" button on the navigator.
 After that, enter value between 0 and 1 for both "Phenotype Similarity Threshold" and "Genotype Similarity Threshold".
 Click "Save Changes".
 New configuration affects Automated Similarity Notification System.

 ![alt text](images/conf.png)